JECagurangan/Social-Proof-Section/README.md

-# Frontend Mentor - Article preview component solution
+# Frontend Mentor - Social proof section solution

-This is a solution to the [Article preview component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT).
+This is a solution to the [Social proof section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).

 ## Table of contents